 Ronald E. Gress, M.D.

 Dr. Ronald Gress pursues investigation in basic, translational and clinical transplant immunology.
 His studies focus on T cell reconstitution in humans who have had depletion of T cell populations by chemotherapy.
 With collaborators, Dr. Gress introduced IL-7 into clinical trials.
 These studies allowed identification of T cell receptor repertoire repair by IL-7 – the basis of new strategies to repair repertoire defects and immune deficiency commonly associated with aging.
-As Chief of the Experimental Transplantation and Immunology Branch, he oversees efforts to cure cancers through translational transplant therapies.
+As Chief of the Experimental Transplantation and Immunotherapy Branch, he oversees efforts to cure cancers through translational transplant therapies.

 1) T cells, 2) immunology, 3) immune reconstitution, 4) hematopoietic stem cell transplantation, 5) marrow transplant